Multiplying Decimals Animations

 Then the trick is to make sure the answer has as many decimal places as the two original numbers combined.

-It is easy to show in an animation (press the play button):
+See the animation (press the play button):

 Here is another example, using long multiplication: